rknj/dependencies-updates-action/README.md

-# Highlight new and updated NPM dependencies in Pull Requests
+# Highlight changes in NPM dependencies on Pull Requests

 (this is an extension of https://github.com/hiwelo/new-dependencies-action)

-In Pull Requests, this action highlight the addition of new NPM dependencies or the update of existing ones in one of the `package.json` of your repository.
+In Pull Requests, this action highlight the addition of new NPM dependencies, the update or the removal of existing ones in one of the `package.json` of your repository.
 It also provides the link to the package page on npmJS and to the source code page

 This action is not only looking at the root-level `package.json` but potentially any existing `package.json` in the project to be compatible with monorepo projects.

-To highlight new/updated.removed packages, this action compares the list of dependencies registered in the current branch with the ones registered in the base branch.
+To highlight new/updated/removed packages, this action compares the list of dependencies registered in the current branch with the ones registered in the base branch.
 This check only occurs for each `package.json` file added or updated with the current pull request.